- This event has passed.

 2021 National Press Club Dinner: Keynote Speaker Dr Janine Mohamed

 We are delighted to announce that Dr Janine Mohamed, Narrunga Kaurna woman and CEO of the Lowitja Institute (Australia’s National Institute for Aboriginal and Torres Strait Islander Health Research) is to be the keynote speaker for the NFAW Annual Dinner 2021.
 She will be speaking on “The Great Australian Dreaming”.

 A proud Narrunga Kaurna woman from South Australia, over the past 20 years Dr Mohamed has worked in nursing, management, project management, and workforce and health policy in the Aboriginal and Torres Strait Islander health sector.
 Many of these years have been spent in the Aboriginal Community Controlled Health sector at state, national and international levels, and most recently as the CEO at the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM) and current CEO of Lowitja Institute.

 Dr Mohamed will be speaking on two key themes of reconciliation and health equity.
 She will take a gender lens to her perspective and highlight the challenges and opportunities that Indigenous women are facing.

-Ticket cost includes drinks, canapes, Chef’s Selection Main, Dessert and Cheese.
+Ticket cost includes drinks, canapes, Chef’s Selection Main and Dessert.

 Tickets are limited.
 Tickets are also fully refundable in the event of lockdown.